zuzavop/vbs-backend/README.md

 **Method:** POST

-**Description:** Accepts a JSON object with a list of image URIs and optional parameters.
-It retrieves a list of images based on the provided URIs.
+**Description:** Accepts a JSON object with a list of filters and optional parameters.
+It retrieves a list of images based on the provided filters.

 **Request Body Example:**
 ```json